PokéPark Wii: Pikachu's Adventure: Reception

-PokéPark Wii: Pikachu's Adventure has received mixed reviews.
-It has a Metacritic score of 62/100 and a GameRankings score of 64.80%.
+PokéPark Wii: Pikachu's Adventure has received "mixed or average reviews".′ It has a Metacritic score of 62/100 and a GameRankings score of 64.80%.

 IGN gave the game one of its more positive reviews of 7.5 or "good", citing some occasional control issues and a childish story as its main flaws.
 The Guardian gave it some praise as well, saying that the "graphics are bright and the music suitably bouncy throughout".

 GameSpot gave it 5.5, criticizing an absent multiplayer and dull minigames.
 Nintendo Life gave it 4 out of 10, citing lacking challenge and repetitive gameplay.